ppatoria/interview/shared_ptr.md

     This allows you to perform any necessary cleanup, such as closing a file or releasing other resources.

     In summary, custom allocators and deleters provide additional customization and flexibility when working with `std::shared_ptr`.
-    Allocators allow you to customize the memory allocation strategy, while deleters allow you to specify custom cleanup behavior.
+    Allocators allow you to customize the memory allocation strategy, while deleters allow you to specify custom cleanup behaviour.
     They are useful in scenarios where you have specific memory or resource management requirements that cannot be accomplished with the default constructor or destructor.